 If you have either precancerous lesions or skin cancer lesions, it doesn’t necessarily mean you have to resort to major surgery or invasive treatments.
-Open Water Medical, a leading care provider in Beaufort, Morehead City, and Zebulon, North Carolina, offers cryosurgical treatment that removes skin lesions using in-office liquid nitrogen application.
+Open Water Medical, a leading care provider in Beaufort and Morehead City, North Carolina, offers cryosurgical treatment that removes skin lesions using in-office liquid nitrogen application.
 There’s no downtime and minimal discomfort, so don’t delay in getting help for your skin lesions today.
 Book your appointment online or by phone now.

 Cryosurgery is a procedure in which your Open Water Medical care provider uses precisely measured liquid nitrogen to remove precancerous and cancerous skin lesions.

 Although it does have "surgery" in the name, there's actually no major surgery involved.
 No incisions needed at all, in fact!
 Cryosurgical treatment at Open Water Medical is an outpatient procedure with no downtime.

 Your Open Water Medical care provider cleans and dries the treatment area, and then applies the liquid nitrogen by either spraying or painting it on.
 Your care provider may use a tiny needle with a thermometer to verify that the lesion is cold enough to freeze.
 The whole procedure takes just minutes.

 Cryosurgical treatment is a great option for many precancerous and cancerous skin growths because it fully removes the bad skin cells without harming your healthy skin.
 Also, cryosurgical treatment is generally very unlikely to leave a scar, as opposed to traditional surgical removal of lesions.

 Cryosurgery takes just minutes, requires no downtime, and causes only minimal pain.
 It's one of the best options for minimally invasive skin lesion removal, so your care provider may suggest it as the first line of defense if you have precancerous or cancerous growths.